blockimperiumdao/godotblockchain/README.md

 2/ Create and deploy ManagedAccountFactory contract - keep track of the address.
 This is what will handle users creating accounts with OAuth, Email, Blockchain wallets, etc.

-3/ In Thirdweb, create an Token Contract (note - not a token drop).
+3/ In Thirdweb, create a Token Contract (note - not a token drop).
 This represents an ERC20 contract that is a currency token.
 You can create more of these later.

 4/ In godot create a new project.